evanwills/do-JS-regex-stuff/README.md

 As an action function author, you need to test whether the GET variable exists before you use it.
 Otherwise, an error will be thrown and your function won't work.

 __NOTE:__ If the pre-processed GET variables don't work in your usecase, you can include the `rawGET` property in your registration object.
 This means that when the GET variables are passed to the action function you get the raw version of the variables.

+## Regular expressions

+Because there are somethings you can't normally do with regular Javascript RegExp regular expressions [XRegExp](http://xregexp.com/) is included.

+XRegExp adds a lot of very useful extra functionality to RegExp checkout the [XRegExp documentation](https://github.com/slevithan/xregexp/blob/master/README.md) for more info on how to use it.